A Framework and Benchmark for Deep Batch Active Learning for Regression: Selection Methods

 If there are multiple minimizers, we pick an arbitrary one of them.
 Then, for each center $\tbfx \in \Xsel$, we define the cluster size

 We then pick the maximum-distance point from the cluster with maximum size:

 As for \MaxDist{}, if $\Xsel$ is empty, we choose $\argmax_{\bfx \in \Xrem} k(\bfx, \bfx)$ instead.
 If the selection of pool points should be adapted to the distribution of another set $\calX$ instead of $\Xpool$, one may simply compute the cluster sizes based on $\calX$ instead.
+Importantly, like \KMeansPP{} but unlike some other k-medoids methods, \LCMD{} can be implemented with a runtime complexity that is linear in $\Npool$, as discussed in \Cref{sec:appendix:lcmd}.